 Before this study, scientists didn't know the extent of the risk associated with a PALB2 gene mutation.
 “The PALB2 gene was first identified in 2006 and linked to breast cancer in 2007, but until now we have not had good breast cancer risk estimates for women who have inherited PALB2 mutations,” Tischkowitz said.

 The risk associated with BRCA1 and BRCA2 mutations has been more thoroughly studied.
-Women who inherit a BRCA1 mutation have a 55 to 65 percent chance of developing breast cancer by age 70, and those who inherit a BRCA2 mutation have about a 45 percent chance, according to the National Cancer Institute (NCI).
+Women who inherit a BRCA1 mutation have a 55 to 65 percent chance of developing breast cancer by age 70, and those who inherit a BRCA2 mutation have about a 45 percent chance, according to the (NCI).
 In the general U.S. population, 12 percent of women will develop breast cancer at some point during their lives, the NCI also reports.

 Women who carry PALB2 mutations have a breast cancer risk eight to nine times higher than for women in the general population, the study authors say.